Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Introduction

-In \cite{gutman2019coordinate}, the authors provided an extension of the coordinate descent method to the manifold domain.
-The main idea is inexact minimization over subspaces of the tangent space at every point instead of minimization over coordinates (blocks of coordinates).
-They discussed that in the case of product manifolds, the rate of convergence matches that of the Euclidean setting.
-With that in mind, we try to compute the factor matrices in Tucker decomposition in a coordinate descent fashion.
-We do this by solving an optimization problem for each factor matrix with a reformulated cost function and the Grassmann manifold as the constraint.
+Gutman and Ho-Nguyen \cite{gutman2022coordinate} proposed an extension of the coordinate descent method that operates in the manifold domain.
+Instead of minimizing over coordinates, the authors performed inexact minimization over subspaces of the tangent space at every point.
+They noted that the convergence rate in the case of product manifolds is comparable to that in the Euclidean setting.
+Drawing on this insight, we employed a coordinate descent approach to compute the factor matrices in Tucker decomposition.
+Specifically, we solved an optimization problem for each factor matrix using a reformulated cost function subject to the Grassmann manifold constraint.

-Gradient-based algorithms, which commonly used in large-scale problems, sometimes have convergence issues.
-So finding a suitable metric helps to obtain better convergence rates.
-In the construction of a Riemannian metric, the common focus is on the geometry of the constraints, but it will be useful to regard the role of the cost function too when it is possible.
-This idea was presented in \cite{mishra2016riemannian} by encoding the second order information of the Lagrangian into the metric.
-We use their method to construct a new metric that leads to an excellent performance.
+Gradient-based algorithms are widely used in solving large-scale problems, but sometimes they encounter convergence issues.
+To achieve better convergence rates, it is beneficial to find a suitable metric.
+Although the construction of a Riemannian metric typically focuses on the geometry of the constraints, considering the role of the cost function can also be helpful when possible.
+This approach was introduced in \cite{mishra2016riemannian}, where the second-order information of the Lagrangian was encoded into the metric.
+We adopt this method to develop a new metric that demonstrates excellent performance.
+In addition, incorporating preconditioning into the coordinate descent algorithm in Euclidean space has also been explored in the literature (see \cite{tappenden2016inexact} for an example).